 An Interview with Artist Tadasky (Tadasuke Kuwayama)February, 2013

 Tadasky (Tadasuke Kuwayama) was born in Nagoya, Japan in 1935.
 He came to the US on a student visa in 1961 and attended the Art Students League in New York City and later the Brooklyn Museum of Art School.
 Since the 1960s, Tadasky’s work has been identified with the Op Art movement.
 His first solo exhibition was held at the Kootz Gallery in New York City in 1965.
 That same year his work was included in the Museum of Modern Art’s groundbreaking exhibition, The Responsive Eye, and the museum acquired two of his paintings for their permanent collection.
 Tadasky’s work was also included in the Albright-Knox Art Gallery’s 1965 exhibition, Kinetic and Optic Art Today.
 Tadasky’s work is found in numerous private and public collections, including in the following museums: in New York, the Albright-Knox Gallery, Buffalo, the Museum of Modern Art, New York City, and the Roland Gibson Gallery, the State University of New York at Potsdam; in Maryland, the Baltimore Museum; in Florida, the Boca Raton Museum of Art, and the Lowe Art Museum, the University of Miami; in Ohio, the Columbus Museum of Art; in Massachusetts, the Harvard Art Museums, Cambridge, and the Rose Art Museum, Brandeis University, Waltham; in Indiana, the Indianapolis Museum of Art; in Illinois,the Krannert Art Museum, the University of Illinois, Champaign; in Texas, the Museum of Fine Arts, Houston; in Arizona, the Phoenix Art Museum; in Nebraska, the Sheldon Museum of Art, the University of Nebraska, Lincoln; in Iowa, the University of Iowa Museum of Art, Iowa City; in Virginia, the University of Virginia Art Museum (The Fralin), Charlottesville; in Connecticut, the Yale University Art Gallery, New Haven; in Argentina, the Museo de Arte Contemporáneo de Buenos Aires; and in Japan, the Museum of Contemporary Art, Nagaoka, the Nagoya City Art Museum, the Ohara Museum of Art, Kurashiki, and the Takamatsu City Museum, Kagawa.
 Tadasky currently maintains studios in Chelsea and Ellenville, New York.
-He is represented by D. Wigmore Fine Art in New York City where he will have a two-person exhibition with artist, Gene Davis (1920-1985), entitled Gene Davis—Tadasky: Time, Dimension and Color Explored, which will run from February 20-April 20, 2013, and by David Richard Gallery in Santa Fe, New Mexico.
+He is represented by D. Wigmore Fine Art in New York City where in 2013 he had a two-person exhibition with artist, Gene Davis (1920-1985), entitled Gene Davis—Tadasky: Time, Dimension and Color Explored.

 Julie Karabenick: For over 50 years, the circle has been the dominant shape in your painting.